 Campbell’s dwarf Russian hamsters are small animals that live for up to 2 years.

-They get their name from Charles William Campbell, the first westerner to capture one in 1990.
+They got their name from Charles William Campbell, the first Westerner to capture one in 1990.
 Although small, Campbell’s dwarf hamsters are speedy, so they can be difficult to hold.

 As a result, accidents can easily occur, especially when small, inexperienced children are involved.
 However, they can thrive as pets with a healthy, balanced diet.